dekoza/mtgpl/docs/_sources/AER.rst.txt

 :mtgtip:`Ajani's Aid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/0/7026c374-0776-403b-86fd-5092677fd5c9.jpg?1562921390|https://scryfall.com/card/aer/188/ajanis-aid?utm_source=api>`
    When Ajani's Aid enters the battlefield, you may search your library and/or graveyard for a card named Ajani, Valiant Protector, reveal it, and put it into your hand.
-If you search your library this way, shuffle it.
+If you search your library this way, shuffle.

    Sacrifice Ajani's Aid: Prevent all combat damage a creature of your choice would deal this turn.